 When you’re ready to customize the mailing’s letter content for your annual statement, click the Edit button:

 You’ll be taken to step 2 in the mailing.
 If your letter content has not yet been customized, you’ll see help text outlined in the screenshot below, prompting you to customize it:

 You can use either an MS Word letter or an LGL Simple Editor (PDF) letter for your mailing.
 Make your selection by clicking the one you want to use:

 If you select to use an MS Word letter, you can follow these instructions:

 - Download the existing MS Word file to your computer.

 - Save the revisions.

-- Upload the revised MS Word document into your annual gift statement mailing by clicking the Upload revised file button shown below.
+- Upload the revised MS Word document into your annual statement mailing by clicking the Upload revised file button shown below.

-- Then save the change:
+Save the change: